TeamHG-Memex/agnostic/docs/design.rst

 3. Despite being nominally optional, "down" scripts only work if *all migrations* have "down" scripts.
 If even a single migration lacks a "down" script, then there is no possibility for downgrading.
-4. The need for downgrading a schema in production is very rare; for those use cases where it is valuable, a backup may be faster, easier, and safer.
+4. The need for downgrading a database structure in production is very rare; for those use cases where it is valuable, a backup may be faster, easier, and safer.

 There are many limitations and caveats on "down" scripts, and in years of development work, this author has decided that the costs far outweight any